joshhebb/tridion-publish-mirror/README.md

 The logging library used is NLog (v4.6.2) which is configured in NLog.config.

 ## Building & Deploying
 The extension uses ILMerge (v3.0.29) to merge together the extension DLL which is built with dependencies.
+Logging can also be enabled to log all publish / unpublish transactions for debugging, which can prove useful for auditing purposes.

 The dependencies utilized include:
 * NLog (v4.6.2)